OneGeology/documentation/docs/index.rst

 These pages are specifically aimed at those involved in the detailed technical aspects of OneGeology and the processes required to provide your geological map data to the web.
 Minimum technical requirements and specifications are outlined and the levels of involvement possible are explained.

-For a brief overview of the aims and progress of the initiative, please click 'here <http://www.onegeology.org/what_is/home.html>'_.
+For a brief overview of the aims and progress of the initiative, please click `here <http://www.onegeology.org/what_is/home.html>`_.

 For non-specialists
 --------------------